 Every year, the ancient ritual of the grape harvest marks the life cycle of the vineyard, honoring a tradition deeply connected to the history of these places and their people: between the end of summer and the beginning of autumn, the grapes are harvested by hand and then taken to the Park wine cellar, where the slow process of transformation into wine, nectar of the gods, begins.

-The large vats and the classic oak barriques host the first stages of processing, which culminates with ageing in the bottle for eighteen months.
+The large vats and the classic oak barriques host the first stages of processing, which culminates with ageing in the bottle for no less than three years.
 A sort of alchemy is repeated at each harvest, bringing the grapes from the vineyard together with its custodians, always creating an infinite number of combinations and shades.
 This is where Castello di Solomeo arises from; it is a wine produced entirely within the five hectares of the park, respecting the distinctive features of the terroir as well as the sophisticated qualities of the grapes.

 The sun, air, water and other natural elements determine the new organoleptic properties in each vintage, marking the life cycle of this vineyard, from the soil in which they take root to the small, round, juicy berries.

 At the end of the ageing cycle, each bottle contains a robust, enveloping wine with intense ruby red notes and a velvety and persistent body.
 Further on, towards Vignaia, comes the olive grove which extends over soft hilly terrain sloping gently upwards towards the town from the Agrarian Park.

 Every year, the “Dolce Agogia” olive harvest follows a long tradition that has marked the history of the agricultural wisdom of the Umbrian region for centuries.